PrincetonUniversity/running_gromacs/01_overview_and_tips/README.md

 # Tips and Tricks and Pitfalls to Avoid

-See the presentation file above by G. Zerze.
+See the presentation file above by G. Zerze from 2019.